pnp/blog/content/post/office-add-ins-community-call-november-10-2021.md

 add-in on Microsoft
 AppSource](https://docs.microsoft.com/office/dev/store/submit-to-appsource-via-partner-center).
 **I am an Office Add-in developer, eager to work with the new PowerPoint Shape API since the August 2021 community call.
-When I run the \"Insert shape, line and text box\" sample code on Script Lab, unlike what happens with all other samples there, I get an error.
+When I run the "Insert shape, line and text box" sample code on Script Lab, unlike what happens with all other samples there, I get an error.
 Could it be because I am not in the Office Insider Program?**\
 Yes, these are preview APIs right now, so most likely, you'll need to